jbmokuz/pocket-monster-of-the-week/Playbooks/psychic.md

 Roll **+Special.**

-On a 10+, hold 3.

-On a 7-9, hold 1.

-On a miss, the target becomes aware of you and what you are doing.

 **For a legendary Pokemon**

+10+ hold 3.

+7-9: hold 1

+Miss: The target becomes aware of you and what you are doing.

 Spend one hold to ask the Keeper one of the following questions, and gain +1 ongoing while acting on the answers: